soar-telescope/goodman_pipeline/developing.md

    Apply or click OK.
 In the upper right corner of pycharm you should find the option for `build-documentation` if you used the same name for this particular configuration.

+## Local Management - How to use github pages

+**This section is incomplete if you need assistance in this regard please contact me**

+In oder to minimize the chance of making a mistake I set up the following configuration.

+The code development directory is in `~/development/soar/goodman` and the documentation is in `~/documentation/soar/goodman`.
+The git repository is basically the same with the only difference being that in the documentation folder I checkout `gh-pages` and in development I work with the `master` branch or any of the code branches.

+### Procedure
+1. Create directories and clone from github
+    ```shell
+    $ mkdir ~/development/soar
+    $ cd !*
+    $ git clone git@github.com:simontorres/goodman.git
+    $
+    $ cd
+    $ mkdir ~/documentation/soar/
+    $ cd !*
+    $ git clone git@github.com:simontorres/goodman.git
+    $ cd goodman
+    $ git checkout gh-pages
+    ```

+2. Inside your code development directory is a folder called `docs`.
+Here is where you run `sphinx-quickstart`.
+After this it will contain a file named `Makefile` and two folders `source` and `build`

 ### Final Thoughts